James Molinaro

-James P. Molinaro (born March 11, 1931) is an American politician who is a former Borough President of Staten Island.
+James P. Molinaro (born March 11, 1931) is an American politician and a former borough president of Staten Island.

-Molinaro first won election as borough president of Staten Island on November 6, 2001, defeating his Democratic opponent Councilman Jerome X. O'Donovan, with 50 percent of the vote to 43 percent.
+Molinaro first won the election as borough president of Staten Island on November 6, 2001, defeating his Democratic opponent Councilman Jerome X. O'Donovan, with 50 percent of the vote to 43 percent.
 He took office on January 1, 2002.

 Molinaro won re-election for a third and last term on November 3, 2009, with 46,061 votes (62.7%) compared to 27,356 (37.3%) votes for his challenger John Luisi, who had also challenged him in 2005.

 Personal life

-Molinaro was born in the Lower East Side of Manhattan to Italian immigrants.
+Molinaro was born on the Lower East Side of Manhattan to Italian immigrants.
 He has three brothers and two sisters and has lived in the Staten Island neighborhood of Fort Wadsworth since 1964.

 He is a widower since 1990 when his wife of 28 years, Carol, died of complications relating to scleroderma.
 The couple had two sons, Peter and Steven.